Limitations when converting to QuickBooks

 Converts accurately but in home Currency

 Data which includes foreign currencies will be converted in the same way as other data.
 However, all foreign currency amounts will be changed to the home currency values.
-Factors specific to QuickBooks, and beyond our control, usually mean the conversion result is not completely accurate.
+Factors specific to QuickBooks (and QBO), and beyond our control, usually mean the conversion result is not completely accurate.
 We cannot therefore support fixing your conversion and you will need to accept the conversion results "as is".
 For more information please refer to our Foreign Currency conversion page and the post-conversion tasks.

 What data will be converted?